microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationFromApplicationTemplate.md

 # New-EntraBetaApplicationFromApplicationTemplate

-## SYNOPSIS
+## Synopsis
-Instantiates an application
+instantiates an application

-## SYNTAX
+## Syntax

 ```
 New-EntraBetaApplicationFromApplicationTemplate -Id <String> -DisplayName <ApplicationTemplateDisplayName>
  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet allows users to create application from application template
+this cmdlet allows users to create application from application template

-## EXAMPLES
+## Examples

 ### 1. Creates an application from application template
 ```